-In the wintertime eating too many raw fruits and veggies would cool the body, slow metabolism, and help you pack on the pounds.
+In the wintertime eating too many raw fruits and veggies would cool the body, slow metabolism, and help your body pack on the pounds.
 But, the opposite happens during the hot summer months.
 Raw fruits and vegetables with their cooling and cleansing effect can help you shed those extra pounds.

-Anytime you add heat to any food (cooking) it sweetens the flavor and has an entirely different effect on the body.
+Anytime you add heat to food (via cooking) it has an entirely different effect on the body.

 There is a big difference in the effect each flavor has on the body and it’s organs.
 The sweet flavor has a “retarding” or slowing effect.
 If there is too much sweet flavor in your diet you are going to gain weight.

-If you are a health practitioner and want a deeper understanding of food and flavor, and how it affects the various bodily systems and the organs, check out my Health Coach Cooking Certification class.
+If you are a health practitioner and want a deeper understanding of food and how it affects the various bodily systems, check out my Health Coach Cooking Certification class.